 A treatment of electromagnetic phenomena in terms of potentials and vector fields.
 PHYS431 develops Maxwell's equations with descriptions of electrostatics and magnetostatics as solutions to Laplace's and Poisson's equations.
 PHYS432 addresses electromagnetic radiation in media, reflection and refraction, and the fields of wave guides and antennae.
-Prerequisite or concurrently enrolled in PHYS411.
+Prerequisite or corequisite: PHYS411.

-Particle Physics
+PHYS445 Particle Physics